Under the Harassment and Discrimination Prevention and Response Policy

 c. the substance of the Report is already the subject matter of another internal University proceeding (e.g., a grievance under a collective agreement);

 d. the Report does not contain sufficient information.
-The Chair of the Intake Assessment Team may appoint a member of the Team to make appropriate follow-up inquiries and to report back to the Team to determine if the Report, amended with additional information, should be referred for investigation;
+In this circumstance, the Chair of the Intake Assessment Team may appoint someone to make follow-up inquiries and to report back to the Team to determine if the Report, amended with additional information, should be referred for investigation;

 e. the Report is made more than one year after the incident(s) to which the Report relates.
-The Intake Assessment Team may accept a Report after the one-year period, if it is satisfied that the delay was incurred in good faith and no substantial prejudice will result to any person affected by the delay;
+The Intake Assessment Team may accept a Report after the one-year period, if it is satisfied that the delay was incurred in good faith and no substantial prejudice will result to any person because of the delay; or

 f. the Respondent is no longer a member of the University Community.
 The Intake Assessment Team may accept a Report in these circumstances, which it will assess on a case-by-case basis.
 The University’s ability to investigate may be limited in such circumstances.